bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 3.1.13

+* Fixed additional disable filtering functionality related to select options and radio buttons by globally tracking the disabled values.
+* Removed zoom reset to zero on taxonomy filtering to keep searched location in view.
+* Updated maybeDisableFilterOptions to run when full map start or default location settings are enabled.

 ### Version 3.1.12

 * Added automatic reset functionality that fires when address input field value is removed (changed to blank).